-By now, most homeschools are in full-swing . . . trying to finish the year strong.
-As the year comes to a close, I usually found a few last minute changes we should make.
+By now, most homeschools are in full-swing . . . trying to start the year strong.
+As the year gets started, I usually found a few last minute changes I should make.

-I often wondered if my homeschool was actually going to help my kids in their adult life.
+The thought crossed my mind many times during the 10 years I homeschooled our kids.
 I wanted my kids to make wise decisions.
 To think Biblically as they make decisions.
 Use the grid of Scripture in all areas of their adult life.

 After much research, as well as trial & error, I landed upon a strategy that I truly think helped my kids.
-They are all adults now, striving to make Biblical decisions.
+They are all adults now, thinking for themselves and striving to make Biblical decisions.

-So next Tuesday, I want to share my strategy that I used with my own kids…one that really helped my kids learn how . . .
+Next Tuesday, I want to share the strategy that I used with my own kids…one that really helped my kids learn how . . .

 To think for themselves.